-Pursuant to Section 14A of the Securities Exchange Act of 1934, as amended, the Company is seeking a non-binding advisory vote from its stockholders to approve the compensation of its named executive officers as described in the "Compensation Discussion and Analysis" beginning on page 9 and the Summary Compensation Table beginning on page 15.
+Pursuant to Section 14A of the Securities Exchange Act of 1934, as amended, the Company is seeking a non-binding advisory vote from its stockholders regarding the compensation of its named executive officers as described in the "Compensation Discussion and Analysis" and the Summary Compensation Table.
 This proposal is also referred to as the say on pay vote.

-The Company has designed its compensation programs to reward employees for producing sustainable growth and profitability to attract and retain high caliber talent and to align compensation with the long-term interests of its stockholders.
+The Company has designed its compensation programs to reward employees for producing sustainable growth and profitability, to attract and retain high caliber talent and to align compensation with the long-term interests of its stockholders.
 The Company believes that its compensation policies and procedures are centered on a pay-for-performance philosophy.
-In deciding how to vote on this proposal, the board urges you to consider the following factors, which are more fully discussed in the "Compensation Discussion and Analysis" beginning on page 9:
+In deciding how to vote on this proposal, the board urges you to consider the following factors, which are more fully discussed in the "Compensation Discussion and Analysis":